ib729/Kagi-Translate-Extension/README.md

 # Kagi-Translate-Extension
-A lightweight Chrome extension that adds a right-click context menu to translate selected text using Kagi Translate.
+Chrome extension that adds a right-click context menu to translate selected text using Kagi Translate.
+Offers two modes: "Standard" for quick translations and "Best" for high-quality results.